vincentdu101/6126_project_encryption_email/readme.md

 - Maven must be installed. https://maven.apache.org/

 ### Start app
-mvn spring-boot:run
+- mvn spring-boot:run

-*app is started when "Started Application in x seconds (JVM running for x)" is displayed*
+- *app is started when "Started Application in x seconds (JVM running for x)" is displayed*

-in browser, navigate to the app's homepage at localhost:8080/
+- in browser, navigate to the app's homepage at localhost:8080/

 ### View the in-memory h2 database console
-in browser, navigate to localhost:8080/h2-console
+- in browser, navigate to localhost:8080/h2-console
+- the JDBC URL must be set to jdbc:h2:mem:testdb
+- click Connect